joshwang0322/joshwang0322.github.io/_pages/about.md

 I will give an advanced tutorial about "**Importance Sampling Strategy for Heavy-Tailed Systems with Catastrophe Principle**" at the 2023 Winter Simulation Conference:
 - December 12 (Tue), 1:30 PM - 3:00 PM, Conference Room 8

-I will present my work "**Large Deviations and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the Heavy Tails in ML workshop in NeurIPS 2023:
+I will present my poster "**Large Deviations and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the Heavy Tails in ML workshop in NeurIPS 2023:
-- December 15 (Fri), TBD
+- December 15 (Fri), 16:10 PM - 17:30 PM, Rooms R02-R05

 <br/><br/>